 file:/// w // Metronome / Agreement / Agreement Documentation / BUMP / MINUTE WINNER - MINUTE TO WIN IT - You got one minute to win it!

-In a letter to Derek Banner of 7 February 2019 Endemol Shine's lawyer in London, Caroline Kean, confirmed that Friday TV's legal counsel downloaded files from BUMP's website which legal counsel preserved for use as evidence.
+In a letter to Derek Banner on 7 February 2019, Caroline Kean, Endemol Shine's lawyer in London, affirmed that Friday TV's legal counsel downloaded files from BUMP's website which she preserved for use as evidence.
 The two downloaded files were entitled "MINUTE WINER - You got one minute to win it!" and "MINUTE WINNER - MINUTE TO WIN IT - You got one minute to win it!"! and as it is shown in the aforementioned agreement files evidence which Derek Banner discovered from Friday TV and Metronome's servers, Friday TV's legal counsel used the two downloaded files were as documentation / evidence in the agreement files she drafted with BUMP and Friday TV.

-Besides Minute Winner and Minute To Win It, the two lawyers also assisted Friday TV and Metronome with forging documents with the intent to produce false evidence with regard to Luxury Trap, "Lyxfällan", which is another Derek Banner's TV show proposal to Metronome, Friday TV, and to TV3 VIASAT (Nordic Entertainment Group), and which their clients Metronome, Friday TV, and Endemol Shine, together with TV3 VIASAT Channels in Sweden, Denmark, and Norway have now been exploiting for more than twenty-six seasons without license, rights acquisition, or payment of royalties to Derek Banner and BUMP.
+Besides Minute Winner and Minute To Win It, the two lawyers also assisted Friday TV and Metronome with forging documents with the intent to produce false evidence with regard to Luxury Trap, "Lyxfällan", which is another Derek Banner's TV show proposal to Metronome, Friday TV, and to TV3 VIASAT (Nordic Entertainment Group).
+Metronome, Friday TV, Endemol Shine, together with TV3 VIASAT Channels in Sweden, Denmark, and Norway have since been exploiting Luxury Trap for now more than twenty-six seasons without license, rights acquisition, or payment of royalties to Derek Banner and BUMP.

-Meanwhile the two lawyers have deliberately registered Derek Banner and BUMP's used trademarks, Minute To Win It and Luxury Trap, in their clients' names without permission or their clients' proof of creation or ownership of the trademarks.
+The two lawyers have deliberately registered Derek Banner's used trademarks, Minute To Win It and Luxury Trap, in their clients' names without permission or their clients' proof of creation or ownership of the trademarks.

-The three founders of Friday TV, Jock Millgårdh, Mattias Olsson, and Estelle Bodén, with their legal counsel Eva-Lotta Almkvist, resigned in protest from Friday TV and Endemol Shine.
+The three founders of Friday TV, Jock Millgårdh, Mattias Olsson, and Estelle Bodén, and their legal counsel Eva-Lotta Almkvist, resigned from Friday TV and Endemol Shine.

-In an interview with C21Media following Jock Millgårdh's death, NBC's co-chairman of entertainment Paul Telegdy affirmed that "Jock Millgårdh pitched Minute To Win It to NBC" in 2009, and also stated that Jock Millgårdh "was the heart of the concept". his statements are in direct contradiction with Jock Millgårdh's written witness statement under to the Swedish and English courts.
-They confirm that Jock Millgårdh perjured himself.
+In an interview with C21Media following Jock Millgårdh's death, NBC's co-chairman of entertainment Paul Telegdy affirmed that "Jock Millgårdh pitched Minute To Win It to NBC" in 2009, and added that Jock Millgårdh "was the heart of the concept".
+Mr Telegdy' statements are in direct contradiction with Jock Millgårdh's written witness statements to the Swedish and English courts and affirm that Jock Millgårdh perjured himself.

 Jock Millgårdh, Mattais Olsson, and Estelle Bodén were all Executive Producers on NBC's Minute To Win It in 2010.

-Derek Banner and BUMP have sent invoices with request for payment of royalties and are seeking damages.
+Derek Banner and BUMP are still demanding payment of royalties and seeking damages.